davidallan/oci_fn_rest_to_os/README.md

-## Copy data ifrom REST endpoint to OCI Object Storage
+## Copy data from REST endpoint to OCI Object Storage

 # Introduction